Apple292/disbot/README.md

 </p>

 <h2>Instructions</h2>
-<ol>download the IPA or APK and install it on your device</ol>
+1. download the IPA or APK and install it on your device
-<ol>download the zip file containing the server and edit the .env file to what you need, then run the js file</ol>
+2. download the zip file containing the server and edit the .env file to what you need, then run the js file